-The aversion of some critics is truly baseless since the story has an endless supply of great scenes, starting already from the insane sequence where the Blues brothers drive their car into a mall centre, crashing mannequins and all, demolishing it in a sheer fantastic fun, while a police car is chasing them, and sometimes the unusual perspectives are very intelligent, like the explosion that causes the building to collapse while the camera views inside and depicts the two main heroes falling through the floor.
+The aversion of some critics is truly baseless since the story has an endless supply of great scenes, starting already from the insane sequence where the Blues brothers drive their car into a mall centre, crashing mannequins and all, demolishing it in a sheer fantastic fun, while a police car is chasing them, and sometimes the unusual perspectives are very intelligent, such as the explosion that causes a hotel to collapse while the camera views inside and depicts the two main heroes falling through the collapsing floor.
 The final car chase sequence in Chicago, where the Blues brothers are driving away from hundreds of police cars avoiding the poles of the elevated trailways, street holes and cleaning the mirror of their own vehicle, is truly unbelievable and virtuoso executed and still remains the golden standard for those kind of films, evoking spectacular comedy stunts not seen since B. Keaton's movies.
-"The Blues Brothers" are a shining film, a one where the viewers cheer for the characters and enjoy the ride, a comedy that's the way it should be and that puts many today's comedies to shame - it starts off contagiously fun, and with time just grows exponentially.
+"The Blues Brothers" are a shining film, a one where the viewers cheer for the characters and enjoy the ride, a comedy that's the way it should be and that puts many today's comedies to shame—it starts off contagiously fun, and with time just grows exponentially.